sondoshassan/learning-journal/Read 201.md

 added last and enhances the usability of the page or the experience of interacting with the site. link javascript with Html by using `<script>` tag

+**using objects and methods in Javascript** document.write ('good afternoon');
+object: document
+parameters: good afternoon